-2018 Update: Annotated Local Patent Rules for the Northern District of Illinois
+Tenth Anniversary Update: Annotated Local Patent Rules for the Northern District of Illinois

-In an effort to create greater predictability for patent litigation in the Northern District of Illinois, the District enacted Local Patent Rules ("LPR") effective as of October 1, 2009.
-This annotated version of the LPRs collects decisions interpreting and applying the Rules up through February 28, 2018.
+Ten years ago, in an effort to create greater predictability for patent litigation in the Northern District of Illinois, the District enacted Local Patent Rules ("LPR").
+This annotated version of the LPRs is released in honor of the 10th anniversary of the LPRs.
+In the 10 years since the District enacted LPRs, a substantial body of case law has been developed interpreting and applying the rules.
+This annotated version of the LPRs collects decisions interpreting and applying the Rules from October 1, 2009, up through September 30, 2019.
 After reciting each rule, we provide citations to opinions that have applied the rule, along with a relevant quote from the opinion and an explanatory heading.